Texas Plant Conservation Conference

 Wednesday Evening Poster Reception

 Unable to attend the whole conference but want an opportunity to network and share ideas?
 Join us on Wednesday, September 19th from 5 to 8 pm for the Poster Reception and Dinner.
 Share a poster on your latest project or just browse and mingle.
 Educators and students of all grade levels are invited to share their class projects to gain experience, feedback, and a resume boost.
 There is still time to submit abstracts for poster presentations.
-All abstracts must be submitted by August 17th to be included in the conference proceedings.
-To register for just the poster reception, select the “Poster Reception Only” option on the registration page.
-Costs for the poster reception only are $60 for professionals or $30 for educators and students.
+To register for just the poster reception, select the “Poster Reception Only” option on the registration page. contact Kim Taylor (firstname.lastname@example.org) if you would like to submit a poster abstract.

 Conference Schedule of Events